 Large sums of monies are also donated to a number of international Foundations and organizations which support the restoration and upgrading of Christian monuments and churches.
 The Grand Priory of Russia, Ukraine, Sicily, Malta and Gozo have all donated thousands of Euros to cathedrals, basilicas and other churches and religious institutions of various Christian denominations in order to ensure that sacred art and the buildings themselves are kept conserved and not endangered with the passage of time.

 Various jurisdictions have their own fleet of first aid vehicles and apparatus which are used in unfortunate national disasters.
-The delegation of Slovakia, for example, led by Confrere Jan Culka OMLJ, who is also the President of Comlex Central Rescue Service, has been in the forefront of disaster response and has been given due and just accolade not only by the President of Slovakia but also by a number of international institutions and personalities.
-After 10 years of activity they have managed to build one of the most powerful, largest and best coordinated rescue services in Central Europe in the field of disaster response.
+The Grand Priories of Slovakia, for example, has been in the forefront of disaster response and has been given due and just accolade not only by the President of Slovakia but also by a number of international institutions and personalities.
+After several years of activity they have managed to build one of the most powerful, largest and best coordinated rescue services in Central Europe in the field of disaster response.
 In addition to a permanent support for exceptional humanitarian situations in Slovakia, they participated in 13 international missions from Haiti, through Iran, Pakistan, Sri Lanka, Hungary, Czech Republic to Romania.
 5 of these missions were intercontinental, which imposes a heavy burden on the logistics and overall co-ordination of teams.
 To be leaders in this field inevitably means investing heavily in state of the art equipment which come in handy when assisting those in need.
 Abroad, namely in Pakistan, they have successfully trained a rescue team for natural disasters and catastrophes.

 National disasters and fund raising initiatives in order to assist the needy is also a very important chore of the Grand Priory of Brazil.
 Apart from the various outreach programmes which the Grand Priory of Brazil operates in order to assist the illiterate, the homeless and the sick, these last months saw the Grand Priory of Brazil doing its level best in order to alleviate the sufferings of those compatriots which were left homeless due to national disasters which engulfed the region.

-Various Grand Priories also donate vehicles and other needed products to other worthy organisations world wide.
-This year, for example, saw the Grand Priory of Malta donating a motor vehicle to the Malta Memorial District Nurses Association so as to assist them in their daily work of inoculating social cases in their own residences.
-Another motor vehicle was also donated this year to the Tiny Infants Parents Support Group, which deals specifically with cases of premature births and stillborn babies and the ensuing parental trauma.
-And there is no country or continental barrier for such donations: This year also saw the active members of the Grand Priory of the United States, even before the latter was duly consecrated, donating a moto-med machine to a paralysed young Russian girl who was, by means of a terrible accident, left paralysed in her teens.
+Various Grand Priories also donate vehicles and other needed products to other worthy organisations worldwide.
+The active members of the Grand Priory of the United States, even before the latter was duly consecrated, donated a moto-med machine to a paralysed young Russian girl who was, by means of a terrible accident, left paralysed in her teens.
 Such a machine would have cost Vladi around Euros 9,000 if bought brand new.
 And this apart from her very expensive regular treatment in a specialised Moscow hospital.
 In came the Americans who literally bought, crated and freighted the whole moto-med machine to a bewildered Vladi!